Walrus: An Efficient Decentralized Storage Network

 Protocols for decentralized storage generally fall into two main categories.
-The first category includes systems with \emph{full replication}, with Filecoin~\cite{psaras2020interplanetary} and Arweave~\cite{williams2019arweave} serving as prominent examples.
-The main advantage of these systems is the complete availability of the blob on the storage nodes, which allows for easy access and seamless migration if a storage node goes offline.
+The first category includes systems using \emph{replication}, with Filecoin~\cite{psaras2020interplanetary} and Arweave~\cite{williams2019arweave} serving as prominent examples.
+The main advantage of these systems is the complete availability of the blob on selected storage nodes, which allows for easy access and seamless migration if a storage node goes offline.
 This setup enables a permissionless environment since storage nodes do not need to rely on each other for file recovery.

 However, the reliability of these systems hinges on the robustness of the selected storage nodes.
-For instance, assuming a classic $1/3$ static adversary model and an infinite pool of candidate storage nodes, achieving ``twelve nines'' of security -- meaning a probability of less than $10^{-12}$ of losing access to a file -- requires storing more than 25 copies on the network\footnote{The chance that all 25 storage nodes are adversarial and delete the file is $3^{-25}=1.18 \times 10^{-12}$.}.
-This results in a 25x storage overhead.
+For instance, assuming a classic $1/3$ static adversary model and an unbounded pool of candidate nodes, achieving ``twelve nines'' of durability -- a probability below $10^{-12}$ of losing access to a file -- requires storing more than 25 copies on the network\footnote{The chance that all 25 storage nodes are adversarial and delete the file is $3^{-25}=1.18 \times 10^{-12}$.}.
+This results in a $25\times$ storage overhead.
 A further challenge arises from Sybil attacks~\cite{douceur2002sybil}, where malicious actors can pretend to store multiple copies of a file, undermining the system's integrity.

 The second category of decentralized storage services~\cite{li2024sok} uses \emph{Reed-Solomon (RS) encoding}~\cite{reed1960polynomial}.
 RS encoding reduces replication requirements significantly.
-For example, in a system similar to blockchain operations, with $n$ nodes, of which $1/3$ may be malicious, and in an asynchronous network, RS encoding can achieve sufficient security with the equivalent of just 3x storage overhead.
+For example, in a system similar to blockchain operations, with $n$ nodes, of which $1/3$ may be malicious, and in an asynchronous network, RS encoding can achieve sufficient security with the equivalent of just $3\times$ storage overhead.
 This is possible since RS encoding splits a file into smaller pieces, that we call \emph{slivers}, each representing a fraction of the original file.
 Any set of slivers greater in total size to the original file can be decoded back into the original file.